cesanta/slre/README.md

 ## Supported Syntax

-    (?i)    Must be at the beginning of the regex.
-Makes match case-insensitive ^       Match beginning of a buffer
+    ^       Match beginning of a buffer
     $       Match end of a buffer
     ()      Grouping and substring capturing